dracconi/gossip/README.md

 ## Usage

 If you have working executable, then turn on the server by `gossip s`, you may specifiy port with `--port [port]`.
 Then start the client `gossip c [ip address with port]`.

+## To-do
+* Convert whole communication to chans rather than some strange things